NBISweden/EGA-SE-user-docs/bianca.md

 transferring files from and to Bianca can be found [here](https://www.uppmax.uu.se/support/user-guides/transit-user-guide/).

-From a terminal window, run the following commands to upload your singularity container and public key.
+From a terminal window, run the following commands to upload your `crypt4gh` binary and public key.

 * Login to transit running:
   ```bash